KReguieg/intern-log-template/README.md

 **USE BRANCHING FOR WEEK 2!!! create a branch which is named log-update/week-2**...

-...and add your changes for week two in it, next monday we are going to review the branch and merge it into main"
+...and add your changes for week two in it, next Monday we are going to review the branch and merge it into main”.

 ### ✅My Tasks
  - Learning about branching and git flow